Exploring Consciousness in Artificial Intelligence

 Study: Exploring Consciousness in Artificial Intelligence.
 Image Credit: Pickadook/Shutterstock

-*Important notice: OSF publishes preliminary scientific reports that are not peer-reviewed and, therefore, should not be regarded as conclusive, guide clinical practice/health-related behavior, or treated as established information.
+*Important notice: OSF publishes preliminary scientific reports that are not peer-reviewed and, therefore, should not be regarded as definitive, used to guide development decisions, or treated as established information in the field of artificial intelligence research.

 Instead, the analysts argued for the possibility that consciousness might depend on nature as living organisms, a concept known as biological naturalism.
 They concluded by discussing broader issues, including testing for consciousness in AI and the ethical considerations arising from AI that either was or convincingly seemed to be conscious.